gabrielenizzoli/spark_engine/docs/index.md

   --class sparkengine.plan.app.Start spark-internal -p myPlan.yaml
 ```

+[An embedded option is also available](/app/embedded), so you can just jump start a plan everywhere in your code.
 Without coding any `main` code you can start your plan by using a pre-defined startup facility that is responsible for:

 * ... find all external references